Kaustuv8/Databricks-ETL-Pipelines/README.md

 ## 3. Update Terraform Configuration

+Navigate into folder `terraform`.
 Modify `main.tf` and replace placeholders with your actual values.

 - Get a Storage Account Key (`<STORAGE_ACCOUNT_KEY>`):